What does it mean to be “creditworthy”?

-First things first, let’s be clear: no lender uses a credit score to determine your creditworthiness.
+First things first, let’s be clear: lenders DO NOT use your credit score to determine your creditworthiness.
 Lenders have their own method of calculating risk, separate from the credit reports offered by credit reference agencies (CRAs).

-There’s all sorts of statistical analysis that goes into determining creditworthiness.
-All told, it usually comes down to analysis of your financial behaviour, as well as your financial situation.
-However you behave before you apply for a loan is taken as a measure for how you will behave after you get approved.
+There are all sorts of statistical analysis that goes into determining creditworthiness.
+All told, it usually comes down to the analysis of your financial behaviour, as well as your financial situation.
+However, how you behave before you apply for any form of credit is taken as a measure of how you will behave after you get approved.

 What is risk?

 The most important calculation for a lender is risk assessment.
 Every time a lender lets someone borrow money, they take on risk.